dortania/OpenCore-Install-Guide/AMD/fx.md

 * **ConsoleAttributes**: `0`
   * Sets OpenCore's UI color, won't be covered here but see 8.3.8 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info
 * **PickerAttributes**: `0`
-  * Used for setting custom picker attributes, won't be covered here but see 8.3.8 of [Configuration.pdf](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/Configuration.pdf) for more info
+  * Used for setting custom picker attributes, use of this setting will be covered in [Post-Install](/extras/gui.md)
 * **PickerAudioAssist**: NO
   * Used for enabling VoiceOver like support in the picker, unless you want your hack talking to you keep this disabled
 * **PollAppleHotKeys**: NO